EU Pay Transparency Directive requirements: obligations, employee rights, and how to comply

 2. Transparency during employment

-The right to information on pay: Employees can request and must receive:
+The right to information on pay (Article 7): Employees can request and must receive:

 3. Pay gap reporting obligations

-Companies must report specific gender pay gap data based on their size:
+Companies must report specific gender pay gap data based on their size (Article 9):

 Required data includes:

-• Proportion of female and male workers receiving bonuses;
+- Proportion of female and male workers receiving complementary or variable components;

-If a company's pay reporting shows a gender pay gap of 5% or more in any worker category that cannot be justified by objective, gender-neutral criteria, employers must conduct a joint pay assessment with workers' representatives.
+If a company's pay reporting shows a gender pay gap of 5% or more in any worker category that cannot be justified by objective, gender-neutral criteria, and the gap is not remedied within six months of the report, employers must conduct a joint pay assessment with workers' representatives.

 This assessment must: